 While anxiety can be hard to live with, it doesn’t have to be in control of your life.
-Some people can live life perfectly fine with anxiety and then there are some who can’t.
+Some people can live life perfectly fine with anxiety and then some can’t.
 Shamelessly speaking, I used to be one of those people who couldn’t.

-For those who do not know, yes, it is possible for anxiety to take over a person’s life and it doesn’t even have to be visual.
+For those who do not know, yes, anxiety can take over a person’s life and it doesn’t even have to be visual.

 Anxiety isn’t always about being nervous and shy.
 It is sometimes your mind being in a psychological and mental state of fear but with the absence of danger.
 It’s a lot of other things too.
 If you know, then you know!